Kinetic-Ballooning-Limited Pedestals in Spherical Tokamak Plasmas

 \Cref{fig:two} shows equilibrium quantities for a height scaling of NSTX 139047 at fixed $\overline{ n}_{e,\mathrm{ped}}$ and fixed $\Delta_{\mathrm{ped}}$. \Cref{fig:two}(a) and (b) show increasing $T_e$ and $a/L_{T_s}$, while $n_e$ and $a/L_{n,s}$ in \Cref{fig:two}(c) and(d) are constant.
-Here, $a$ is the plasma midplane half-diameter at $\psi_N = 1$ and $1/L_{T_e} = -d \ln T_e / dr$.
+Here, $1/L_{T_e} = -d \ln T_e / dr$.
 Steeper gradients generate a larger boostrap current, shown in \Cref{fig:two}(e), modifiying $q$ and reducing $s$, shown in \Cref{fig:two}(f).
 In \Cref{fig:two}(g) and (h), we plot gyrokinetic and ideal stability over $\alpha$ profiles. \Cref{fig:two}(g) shows larger $\alpha$ destabilizes the ideal-ballooning mode near the pedestal foot, while the pedestal center and top become second-stable. \Cref{fig:two}(h) shows the fastest growing gyrokinetic mode for $k_y \rho_i = 0.18$.
 Strikingly, the KBM can be the fastest growing gyrokinetic mode at roughly half the critical $\alpha$ for ideal instability.
 At lower $\alpha$ values, we find MTMs and electron-temperature-gradient (ETG) modes \cite{Dorland2000, Parisi2020, Adkins2022}.

 \textit{The Gyrokinetic Critical Pedestal.}-- We now find the steepest pedestal profiles subject to gyrokinetic stability for NSTX discharge 139047, giving the relation between $\Delta_{\mathrm{ped}}$ and $\beta_{\theta, \mathrm{ped}}$.
 Analogous to the EPED Ballooning-Critical-Gradient (BCP) \cite{Snyder2009}, we hypothesise that the steepest pedestal profiles are marginally unstable to the same gyrokinetic instability across the pedestal half-width for any $k_y \rho_i \in [0.06, 0.12, 0.18]$, giving the Gyrokinetic Critical Pedestal (GCP).
-The instability should satisfy $D_s / \chi_s \sim 1$ and have similar linear and nonlinear critical thresholds \cite{Dimits2000}: KBM is a natural candidate \cite{Pueschel2010}, although a trapped-electron-mode \cite{Ernst2004, Hatch2015} may also be suitable.
+The instability should satisfy $D_s / \chi_s \sim 1$ (although there are exceptions for marginal KBM \cite{Parisi2024stability}) and have similar linear and nonlinear critical thresholds \cite{Dimits2000}: KBM is a natural candidate \cite{Pueschel2010}, although a trapped-electron-mode \cite{Ernst2004, Hatch2015} may also be suitable.
 Our NSTX pedestal simulations found KBM dominates, so we here focus on KBM-limited profiles.

 We find the GCP for the two bracketing cases of increasing pedestal height at fixed $n$ and $T$, shown in \Cref{fig:three}(a).
 While the fixed $n$ GCP profiles match NSTX measurements, the fixed $T$ GCP profiles under-predict $\Delta_{\mathrm{ped}}$ for lower $p_{\mathrm{ped}}$.
 This largely stems from our choice to fix $T_{e,\mathrm{sep}}$ while allowing $n_{e,\mathrm{sep}}$ to vary.
 For narrow low pedestals, fixing $T_{e,\mathrm{sep}}$ while varying $\overline{T}_{e,\mathrm{ped}}$ for fixed $n$ height variation gives relatively lower $\alpha$ values than for fixed $T$ variation, shown in \Cref{fig:three}(b).
 The higher $\alpha$ values for fixed $T$ make the KBM more unstable, hence giving a wider pedestal than for fixed $n$.
 For wide high pedestals, shown in \Cref{fig:three}(c), fixed $n$ and $T$ have similar $\alpha$ profiles and KBM stability properties near the GCP and hence predict similar pedestal profiles.
 There is also an effect due to bootstrap current modifying the magnetic shear, but since most NSTX pedestals we analyzed were in ideal first-stability, the change in the $\alpha$ profiles is likely more important.